 TGbe editor: Please update the 3rd and 4th paragraph in this subclause as follows:

-In the (Re)Association Requeust frame, the non-AP MLD indicates the links that are requested for (re)setup as described in 35.3.5.4 (Usage and rules of Basic variant Multi-link element in the context of multi-link setup).
+A STA of a non-AP MLD shall include Basic variant Multi-Link element in (Re)Association Request frame to initiate a multi-link (re)setup.
+In the (Re)Association Request frame, the non-AP MLD indicates the links that are requested for (re)setup as described in 35.3.5.4 (Usage and rules of Basic variant Multi-link element in the context of multi-link setup).

-AP operation
+AP or AP MLD operation

 TGbe editor: Please update the kth item of the following paragraph in this subclause as follows: